zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 format.
 The format definition can be taken from {{RFC3551}} for statically allocated payload types, but ought to be explicitly defined in signalling, such as SDP, both for static and dynamic Payload Types.
-The term "format" here includes whatever can be described by out-of-band signalling means.
-In SDP, the term "format" includes media type, RTP timestamp sampling rate, codec, codec configuration, payload format configurations, and various robustness mechanisms such as [redundant encodings](#RFC2198).
+The term \"format\" here includes whatever can be described by out-of-band signalling means.
+In SDP, the term
+\"format\" includes media type, RTP timestamp sampling rate, codec, codec configuration, payload format configurations, and various robustness mechanisms such as [redundant encodings](#RFC2198).